unhingedporter/DataStructureMustKnow/javascript/ds/array.md

     * Equilibrium Point in an array is a position such that the sum of elements before it is equal to the sum of elements after it.
         * Expected Time Complexity: O(N)
         * Expected Auxiliary Space: O(1)

-    Algorithm:
+        * Algorithm:
-        - Go with  prefix sum
+            - Either Go with  prefix sum
-        -   1) Initialize leftsum  as 0
+            - Initialize leftsum  as 0
-            2) Get the total sum of the array as sum
+            - Get the total sum of the array as sum
-            3) Iterate through the array and for each index i, do following.
+            - Iterate through the array and for each index i, do following.
-                a)  Update sum to get the right sum.
+                -  Update sum to get the right sum.
                     sum = sum - arr[i]
                 // sum is now right sum
-                b) If leftsum is equal to sum, then return current index.
+                - If leftsum is equal to sum, then return current index.
                 // update leftsum for next iteration.
-                c) leftsum = leftsum + arr[i]
+                - leftsum = leftsum + arr[i]
-            4) return -1
+            - return -1
             // If we come out of loop without returning then
             // there is no equilibrium index